Ayios Dhometios: Churches

 Ayios Dhometios is currently home of three Christian-Orthodox churches.
 The Ayios (Saint) Dhometios church is the oldest of the three and is built on a hill overlooking the old part of town.

 The Saint George church is located on Gregoris Afxentiou Avenue and is Ayios Dhometios's main church.
 It's dedicated to Saint George who according to the legend slaughtered a dragon with a spear.
 The third church of the town is Saint Paul's church and is the newest of the three.
-It was built in the 1990s to replace the ageing church situated next to it which is dedicated to the same saint.
+It was built in the late 1980s to replace the ageing church situated next to it which is dedicated to the same saint.

-The Cyprus Institute of Neurology and Genetics

-The Cyprus Institute of Neurology and Genetics is also located in Ayios Dhometios on the Kolokassides roundabout.

-Coca-Cola factory

-The island's Coca-Cola factory is located in Ayios Dhometios, on the edge of the Engomi industrial area.
-Lanitis juices and milk products are also produced in the factories compound.

 Parks

 Ayios Dhometios has four parks.
 The Missing in Action park, which is dedicated to the Ayios Dhometios residents that went missing during the Turkish Invasion and are still MIA and is located opposite the Coca-Cola factory, the Ayios Dhometios park which is located near the checkpoint into the occupied area, the Ayios Pavlos park which is near the Junior High and the newest built park which is dedicated to the National Guard, and is also near the Junior High.